 Each one of the episodes from the pilot to episode 6 deals with one of the main characters on this team, with a specific focus.
 So I will be tackling them in their episode order.

 First, the pilot obviously sets up our main hero.
-In addition, it also establishes a major theme for this first arc of the show.
+But it also establishes a major theme for this first arc of the show.
 The world at this point hasn’t had an Ultraman for a generation, and while everyone still looks up to the figure, they remember a distant, idealized hero.
-Both Mebius himself and the team he works with will have to test that ideal, and bring it into a real, personal focus through the challenges and hardships that naturally come with being a superhero.
+Both Mebius himself and the team he works with will have to test that ideal, and bring it into a personal focus through the challenges which naturally come with being a superhero.

 Sent to Earth with a intriguingly vague commission to learn from humanity, Mebius bungles his first attempt at being a hero by not considering collateral damage to the city during his fight.
-Following this realization of his initial failure, his resolve to value humanity, not just as a detached savior but alongside them as a member of the newly-reformed GUYS squad, sets the tone for the rest of the series.
+Following this realization of his initial mistakes, he resolves to value humanity, not just as a detached savior but alongside them as a member of the newly-reformed GUYS squad.
+This resolve then sets the tone for the rest of the series.

 He’s also remarkably bad at keeping a secret identity under wraps.

-In trying to recruit everyone individually, we see them initially turn down the position for much the same reason that we saw from the pilot.
+When Mirai tries to convince them to form a new team, they all initially turn down the position for much the same reason that we saw from the pilot.
 People are complacent now that Ultraman has returned and don’t see the need to personally get involved.
 Why do they need to play hero when Ultraman can take care of everything?
 They’re too concerned with the details of their own lives at the moment, worrying about what is immediately before them.
 So Mirai tries to focus those characters on what they can do for GUYS right now by involving them with painting one of the jet fighters.
 It provides that initial, personal stake in the team.

 Of course, while everyone is painting, they get a call to defeat a monster, and then the same drive we saw in the pilot to put themselves on the line to help others comes to the forefront.
-Each one of them steps up to contribute to the team, first as volunteers, then real recruits.
-Once they develop that personal attachment, the reality of becoming a part of the team is immediately apparent, not a far-off abstraction.
+Each one steps up to contribute to the team, first as volunteers, then real recruits.
+This develops that personal accountability and responsibility as an immediately apparent reality, not a far-off abstraction.
 When the dust clears, they all decide to stay on as permanent members.

 The main support for the team, and a super Ultra-nerd who provides information on the monsters they face.
 Drawing knowledge from the database of GUYS as well as his own compilation of trivia regarding historical Ultraman battles, he contributes much of the strategic planning for defense against the various threats each week.

-In his focus episode specifically, the show uses his knowledge to expand more on how the team relates to Ultraman and how their efforts are necessary for him to save the day.
+His focus episode allows the show to use his knowledge of past encounters to illustrate how the team relates to Ultraman, and why their efforts are necessary for him to save the day.
 Mebius can’t protect anyone if he can’t trust his team to back him up, and they trust that he’ll also be there to defend them when all else fails.

-The realization that previous Ultras have died in defense of Earth adds a new dimension to Teppai’s admiration of the Ultras, and of Mebius.
-He’s not just a machine or an god, but a living being with a heart and a spirit who directs that vitality to its full value in the protection of other lives.
-The team may not be able to punch out the monsters directly like Mebius or the other Ultras can, but they are just as important, and none of the Ultras could fight as effectively without their supporting teams.
+Realizing that Ultras have died in defense of Earth adds a new dimension to Teppei’s admiration of those heroes, and of Mebius in the present.
+He’s not just a machine or a god, but a living being with a heart and a spirit who directs that vitality to its full value in the protection of other lives.
+The human defense team may not be able to punch out the monsters directly like Mebius or the other Ultras, but they are just as important, and none of the Ultras could fight as effectively without their support.

-Similarly, Teppai can’t fight directly with the other GUYS members, but he is just as important as the more front-line members of the squad, like Ryu, George and Marina.
+Similarly, Teppei can’t fight directly with the other GUYS members, but he is just as important as the more front-line members of the squad, like Ryu, George and Marina.

-Following out of that idea is a focus episode for Konomi, the kindergarten teacher-turned task force operative.
+Developing out of that idea, we next have a focus episode for Konomi, the kindergarten teacher-turned task force operative.
 She’s also used to introduce another long-running element of Ultraman shows, the Maquette Monsters.
 Think Pokemon before Pokemon was even conceived.
 In fact, the capsule monsters Seven used in his own series influenced the concept of that game franchise thirty years later!
 Here, the concept is used in the same way, with friendly, giant monsters being summoned to help our heroes fight against threats to the Earth.

 Emphasis on the “friendly” part, for this particular plot.

-This focus episode deals with a theme of perceived weakness or uselessness, highlighting Konomi’s character alongside Miclas, a cute, but underpowered monster they can summon to fight against other hostile monsters.
+This focus episode deals with a theme of perceived weakness or uselessness, highlighting Konomi’s character alongside Miclas, a cute, but underpowered monster himself.
 Konomi initially is the only one who can direct Miclas (thanks to her unfailing motivational spirit as a teacher!) but when put into an actual combat situation, she panics, and Miclas hesitates as a result too.

-Konomi beats herself up hard as a result, blaming herself for Miclas’ failure and the destruction within the city during the battle, and feels she can’t live up to the expectations of others when it matters the most.
+Konomi beats herself up hard as a result, blaming herself for Miclas’ failure and the resulting fallout from the battle.
+She feels she can’t live up to the expectations of others when it matters the most.

-But, really, it’s her own weakness that allows her to empathize with those who are also weak, like the children at the school who look up to her, the rabbits she saved to make those children happy in the pilot episode, and now Miclas itself.
-She symbolizes the heart that connects and empathizes with those the team protects.
+But, really, Konomi’s own weakness allows her to empathize with those who are also weak, like the children at the school who look up to her, the rabbits she saved to make those children happy in the pilot episode, and Miclas.
+She symbolizes the heart which connects and empathizes with the innocent lives the team fights to protect.

-As a side note, Miclas also first appeared in Ultraseven, so this show has more than one reference to the show, both as a namedrop for the titular hero, and a cute visual gag with using Konomi’s glasses the way that Dan Moroboshi used the Ultra Eye to transform.
+As a side note, Miclas also first appeared in Ultra Seven, so this show has more than one reference to the show.
+The titular hero is name-dropped, but there’s also a cute visual gag using Konomi’s glasses the way Dan Moroboshi used the Ultra Eye to transform.

-When he’s reminded of his initial desire to be a hero, thanks to Marina referencing an interview he gave to a sports magazine expressing his admiration for Ultraman, he realizes everyone else on the GUYS team shares the same heroic motivation.
-It’s that commonality that allows him to open up to the rest of the team and trust them more fully in the heat of operations.
+But he’s also reminded of his initial desire to be a hero, thanks to Marina referencing an interview he gave to a sports magazine expressing his admiration for Ultraman.
+Then he realizes everyone else on the GUYS team shares the same heroic motivation.
+That commonality allows him to open up to the rest of the team and trust them more fully in the heat of operations.

-(Side note: I like the implication that the flame effects on his Meteor Shot aren’t artistic license, and that he actually can kick the ball hard enough to make it spontaneously combust)
+(Side note: I like the implication that the flame effects on his Meteor Shot aren’t artistic license, and that he actually kicks the ball hard enough to make it spontaneously combust)

-With his admission of humility, realizing he needs the rest of the team, similar to how Mebius relies on them, George can live up to his own potential better than he can alone.
+With his admission of humility, George can live up to his own potential better than he can alone.
 In other words, the whole is more than the sum of its parts!
-As the GUYS Japan team grows more closely together, and Mebius gains more confidence in his role as a hero to protect Earth, it becomes the strongest major theme in this first arc.
-George, Ryu and Marina fight where Konomi and Teppai can’t, and Konomi and Teppai help support them in the field even though they don’t fight directly.
+As the GUYS Japan team becomes closer, and Mebius gains more confidence in his role as a hero to protect Earth, it becomes the strongest major theme in this first arc.
+George, Ryu and Marina fight where Konomi and Teppei can’t, and Konomi and Teppei help support them in the field even though they don’t fight directly.

-As we’ve seen so far, all of the characters on the GUYS Japan team have their own unique strengths, but Marina’s skill at first seems very similar to George, considering her background as a professional motocross racer.
+As we’ve seen so far, all of the characters on the GUYS Japan team have their unique strengths, but Marina’s skill at first seems very similar to George, considering her background as a professional motocross racer.
 She’s also athletically gifted, which helps her immensely in the field alongside the other main combat operatives of the GUYS crew.
-However, her distinctive talent turns out not only be physical, with her incredibly sensitive hearing, but also relates to her attention to detail.
-She feels like it holds her back though.
-Because she spends so much time worrying about her equipment, she can tell when things start going wrong and pulls away too quickly, rather than meeting her challenges.
+However, her distinctive talent isn’t just physical, with her incredibly sensitive hearing, but also relates to her attention to detail.
+She thinks it holds her back though.
+Because she spends so much time worrying about her equipment, she can tell when things start going wrong and pulls away too quickly, rather than rising to meet challenges.